YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ![CA](/Images-for-the-Guide/PortlandKaiChibi.png "Portland Kai") - **[USS Portland Kai](https://azurlane.koumakan.jp/Portland#retrofit)**
 * Skill:
-  * When sortied w/ Indianapolis, gain +15% Firepower, AA and Evasion
+  * When sortied w/ Indianapolis, gain +15% Firepower, AA and Evasion.
+Do not do this.
   * 25% chance every 20s, +15% damage resistance to the entire fleet for 8s

 * Recommended Loadouts: